adaptui/react/RFCs/select-component.md

 | Down Arrow    | Opens the dropdown & move focus to next item  |
 | Up Arrow      | Open the dropdown move focus to previous item |

+- After closing the dropdown the focus should go back to the select trigger in order to retain user's context, but not if user closes the dropdown by clicking outside.

 ##### SelectMenu (list)

 - Using the up and down arrow should navigate the options.
 Any option that's